Panhellenic Sorority Formal Recruitment 2021

 We are so glad you have an interest in participating in Panhellenic Association Sorority Formal Recruitment!
 Joining one of the nine wonderful National Panhellenic Conference sororities on Elon’s campus can enrich your college experience, as well as provide lasting memories and lifelong connections.
 Recruitment is a mutual selection process by which sororities recruit new members and introduce them to the responsibilities and opportunities involved with being a sorority woman.
-The next Formal Recruitment process will occur January 29 – February 2, 2020.
+The next Formal Recruitment process will during Fake Break, immediately prior to the spring 2021 semester.

-To learn more about our community and chapters, please review the Panhellenic Association guidebook.
+To learn more about our community and chapters, please review last year’s Panhellenic Association guidebook.
+An update guidebook will be posted as it is finalized.

 If you have any questions about sorority recruitment, please contact Panhellenic Association Advisor, Jarrod Rudd, at firstname.lastname@example.org or 336-278-7214.